Adyen Review: Is Adyen The Future Of Commerce?

 Customer Service & Technical Support

-Adyen employs tech support staff around the world.
-Support for your account may be accessed via email, web and phone during business hours.
+Adyen employs tech support staff around the world via email, web, and phone during business hours.
 Emergency support is provided 24 hours a day.
-A list of worldwide offices and phone numbers may be found at the Contact page, along with a web form for filing technical support tickets.
+A list of worldwide offices and phone numbers are on Adyen’s Contact page, along with a web form for filing technical support tickets.
 This is all nice to see.

 The Support tab is split into several helpful FAQ and troubleshooting sections, while the Developer tab contains its own set of resources.
-You can also bet that Adyen maintains active Twitter, LinkedIn, and Facebook, and YouTube accounts that highlight new product developments and industry news.
+You can also bet that Adyen maintains active Twitter, LinkedIn, Facebook, and YouTube accounts that highlight new product developments and industry news.
 The e-newsletter and blog round out Adyen’s online resources.
-The blog is the only resource I’ve seen that is out of date; the last post was in 2018.

 Negative Reviews & Complaints

 Adyen is not accredited by the Better Business Bureau, and the company currently has an F rating with the watchdog group.
 Six customer complaints have been filed in the last three years, with four coming within the last twelve months.
 Trustpilot is by far the place that holds the lion’s share of negative reviews for Adyen, rating the payment processor 1.9 out of 5 stars, based on 96 customer reviews.